-Near and within the Alternate Route 66, Wilmington to Joliet right-of-way, Alternative 2A would include:
+Near Alternate Route 66, Alternative 2A would include:

-A second track west of the existing track.
+• A second track west of the existing track.

-- A 10-foot-wide maintenance access facility along the entirety of the east side of the existing UPRR track where the second track is constructed. - Culvert extensions or replacement. - 10,600 feet of continuous guardrail located 12 feet from the Alternate Route 66 west edge of pavement. - 7,200 feet of discontinuous retaining walls, at cut or fill locations, with a maximum height of 14 feet, between the UPRR track and Alternate Route 66.
+- A 10-foot-wide maintenance access facility (road) along the entirety of the east side of the existing UPRR track where the second track is constructed. - Culvert extensions or replacement. - 10,600 feet of continuous guardrail located 12 feet from the Alternate Route 66 west edge of pavement. - 7,200 feet of discontinuous retaining wall with a maximum height of 14 feet between the UPRR track and Alternate Route 66.
 Depending on location, the retaining walls are 5 feet to 20 feet west of Alternate Route 66.
-The longest retaining wall is 3,300 feet.
-There would be a ditch between the wall and tracks at both cut and fill locations. - 6,100 feet of discontinuous retaining walls, at cut or fill locations, with a maximum height of 24 feet, along the west side of the UPRR track.
-There would be a ditch between the wall and tracks at the cut locations. - A grading permit would be required for grading of sections, constructing guardrail or retaining walls, or culvert work along the entirety of the NRHP boundary of Alternate Route 66 where it abuts the UPRR right-of-way for approximately 11,040 feet.
-This alternative would require 8.0 acres of the Alternate Route 66 right-of-way for a temporary grading permit to construct the required guardrail, widen the paved shoulder by approximately four feet depending on location, and add a proposed driveway connecting to the nearby proposed maintenance access facility.
+The longest retaining wall is 3,300 feet. - 6,100 feet of discontinuous retaining wall with a maximum height of 24 feet along the west side of the UPRR track. - A grading permit would be required for grading of sections, the construction of guardrail or retaining walls, or culvert work along the entirety of the NRHP boundary of Alternate Route 66 where it abuts the UPRR right-of-way for approximately 11,040 feet.
+This alternative would require 8.0 acres of the Alternate Route 66 right-of-way for a temporary required grading permit to construct the required guardrail and wider paved shoulder.

-The proposed Project improvements under Alternative 2A would not alter the roadway's existing alignment; therefore, Alternative 2A would not diminish Alternate Route 66's integrity of location.
+The proposed Project improvements under Alternative 2A would not alter the roadway's existing alignment; therefore, Alternative 2A would have no effect to Alternate Route 66's integrity of location.

-The Alternate Route 66 roadway does not retain integrity of materials and no proposed Project improvements would alter the roadway's materials.
-Alternative 2A would not diminish Alternate Route 66's integrity of materials.
+Alternate Route 66 does not retain integrity of materials and no proposed Project improvements would alter the roadway's materials.
+Alternative 2A would have no effect to Alternate Route 66's integrity of materials.